-- A. In December 2003, the British Columbia Utilities Commission (BCUC) issued Resource Planning Guidelines (Guidelines) to assist the development of long-term resource plans by energy utilities; - B. On March 6, 2024, in the Decision accompanying Order G-58-24 accepting BC Hydro's updated 2021 Integrated Resource Plan, the BCUC recommended the Guidelines be reviewed; - C. On March 20, 2024, in the Decision accompanying Order G-78-24 accepting Fortis BC Energy Inc. (FEI) 2022 Long Term Gas Resource Plan, the BCUC recommended a review of the Guidelines be undertaken; and - D. The BCUC considers establishing a process to review the Guidelines is warranted.
+- A. In December 2003, the British Columbia Utilities Commission (BCUC) issued Resource Planning Guidelines (2003 Guidelines) to assist the development of long-term resource plans by energy utilities; - B. On March 6, 2024, in the Decision accompanying Order G-58-24 accepting BC Hydro's updated 2021 Integrated Resource Plan, the BCUC recommended the 2003 Guidelines be reviewed; - C. On March 20, 2024, in the Decision accompanying Order G-78-24 accepting FortisBC Energy Inc. 2022 Long Term Gas Resource Plan, the BCUC recommended a review of the 2003 Guidelines be undertaken; - D. By Order G-98-25 dated April 14, 2025, the BCUC established a regulatory timetable for the review of the 2003 Guidelines, which included letters of comment on draft updated guidelines provided in Appendix B of that order (Draft Guidelines); - E. The BCUC received letters of comment from the following parties: Association of Major Power Customers of BC; BC Sustainable Energy Association; British Columbia Hydro and Power Authority; Corix DE Services Limited Partnership; Creative Energy Vancouver Platforms Inc.; FortisBC Energy Inc. and FortisBC Inc.; Ministry of Energy and Climate Solutions; Movement of United Professionals; River District Energy; and Pacific Northern Gas Ltd.; and - F. The BCUC has considered the letters of comments and determines that adopting certain revisions to the Draft Guidelines is warranted.